Collins Chabane Local Municipality: Politics

 The municipal council consists of seventy-one members elected by mixed-member proportional representation.
 Thirty-six councillors are elected by first-past-the-post voting in thirty-six wards, while the remaining thirty-five are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
-In the election of 3 August 2016 the African National Congress (ANC) won a majority of sixty seats on the council.
+In the election of 1 November 2021 the African National Congress (ANC) won a majority of fifty-five seats on the council.

 The following table shows the results of the election.